Day of Sucwentwécw

 The First People’s Principles of Learning are incorporated into the content of the BC Curriculum, as are the Truth and Reconciliation Calls to Action which call us to “integrate Indigenous knowledge and teaching methods into classrooms.”

-The Day of Sucwentwécw (Acknowledging One Another) is an annual initiative.
-This year it will be held on April 6, to recognize and celebrate the Secwépemc People (Secwepemcúl’ecw) and other Aboriginal people residing within the Secwépemc Territory.
+The Day of Sucwentwécw (Acknowledging One Another) is an annual initiative held on April 7 each year, to recognize and celebrate the Secwépemc People (Secwepemcúl’ecw) and other Indigenous people residing within the Secwépemc Territory.

-This year’s theme, “Courage to Explore and Embrace Your Identity Which Involves Connection to Family, Community, and Culture,” is based on the First Peoples Principles of Learning and Aboriginal Worldviews and Perspectives.
+This year’s theme, "The Bonds of Respect that Bridge Us Together," is based on the First Peoples Principles of Learning and Indigenous Worldviews and Perspectives.
 This is an opportunity for all schools to continue to embed the First People’s Principles of Learning, and to address the Calls to Action as outlined in the Truth and Reconciliation Commission.

 The day will be marked with a focus on the concept of gathering and presentations of learning in all district schools.
 There are a number of resources provided to teachers, including videos, some of which are posted below.